google/or-tools/ortools/sat/doc/scheduling.md

 It is build with a list of interval variables.
 Fixed intervals are useful to exclude part of the timeline.

+In the following examples.
+We want to schedule 3 tasks on 3 weeks excluding weekends, mimizing the last day of work.

 ### Python code

 ```python